In 2014, I completed IVAS certification in Chinese Herbal Medicine as well. I am also on the staff of

 Jeanne has been at the Animal Hospital since 2005.
 She

-lives in Gilead with her husband, Andy, son, Evan, and her
+lives in Gilead with her husband, Andy and her beloved

-beloved Great Danes; Ace, Diamond and Opal.
-Jeanne and
+Great Danes; Opal and Pearl.
+Jeanne and Andy also have a

 and Katrina and Carey, who live in Sun Valley, Idaho.

-Jeanne raised Great Danes for 13 years, and now devotes
+Jeanne raised Great Danes for many years, and now

-her time to helping with Dane Rescue and improving the
+devotes her time to helping with Dane Rescue and

 Jeanne also works for Bethel Ambulance Service as a